 These consolidated financial statements are presented in Canadian dollars, which is the Corporation's functional currency.
-The functional currency of PetroFrontier Australia and Texalta Australia is the Australian dollar.

 D) Use of estimates and judgments

 The preparation of financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.